AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/4. Combat system/Statistics/Health fluctuations.md

 ___

->This will regard health [[__Statistics outline__|stat]] changing mechanics, such as health regeneration, health steal, receiving damage and any other.
+>This will regard health [[General statistics outline|stat]] changing mechanics, such as health regeneration, health steal, receiving damage and any other.
 At this moment, these are rather suggestions.

 # Receiving damage